 What role do public libraries play as community resources and technology access points in community and international development?

 How does ICT change peoples’ lives?
 What are the best ways to measure such changes?
-As we look forward, how should we invest our resources?
+Looking forward, how should investments be made?

 How does public access to computers and the Internet — through venues like libraries, telecenters, and cybercafés— change people's lives?